Agent Skills: Backstage Catalog Generator

 System

 Top-level product grouping.
-One per file.
+Exactly one per file.

-• Do not use spec.domain in the TRY Backstage catalog.
+• Do not set spec.domain

 Component